deviodigital/dispensary-age-verification/readme.txt

 * Minimum age
 * Yes/No button text

-You can do this by going to `Appearance -> Customize -> Age Verification` in your WordPress dashboard.
+You can customize your age verification pop up by going to `Appearance -> Customize -> Age Verification` in your WordPress dashboard.

-This plugin is an official add-on for [WP Dispensary](https://www.wpdispensary.com), but **does not** require WP Dispensary to be install in order for it to work.

 == Installation ==

-1. Go to `Plugins -> Add New` and search for `Dispensary Age Verification`.
+1. Go to `Plugins -> Add New` and search for `Age Verification`.
-2. Install & Activate the **Dispensary Age Verification** plugin.
+2. Install & Activate the **Age Verification** plugin.
 3. Customize the settings by going to `Appearance -> Customize -> Age Verification`.

 == Screenshots ==